Germany–Pakistan relations: China–Pakistan Economic Corridor (CPEC)

 In November 2018, Pakistan proposed China–Pakistan Economic Corridor (CPEC) partnership to Germany.
 Pakistan offered German companies to invest in the Special Economic Zones (SEZs) of CPEC, the landmark framework of regional connectivity seen as a game-changer for the region.

 Business

 Pakistan German Business Forum (PGBF)

 In 1997, the Pakistan German Business Forum (PGBF) was founded.
 Since then it has been engaged in becoming a central instrument for the promotion and expansion of bilateral economic relations between Germany and Pakistan.

 Generalized System of Preferences (GSP+)

 In 2014, Pakistan was included in the European Union's Generalized System of Preferences (GSP+).
 This gives Pakistan's export sector better access to the European market for various products, in particular textiles.
 Within the EU, Germany had spoken in favour of admitting Pakistan to the system.

-Trade and Investment
+Trade and investment

 Germany exports to Pakistan worth around 1.8 billion and imports from Pakistan 1.1 billion.
+It is Pakistan’s 4th largest export partner, trade amounted to $1.6 billion in 2021.